 Dr Jennifer Thompson

 I am a trial statistician and methodologist.
 My research focuses on developing statistical methods for use in cluster-randomised trials, with a special interest in stepped-wedge trials.
 I am a theme leader for the quantifying impacts theme in the Centre for Evaluation.

 I completed a PhD at the school in 2017.
 The PhD focused on statistical methodology to improve the design and analysis of stepped-wedge cluster-randomised trials.

-Previously, I worked at the MRC Clinical Trials Unit at UCL as a trial statistician, mostly in the area of HIV research.
+Previously, I worked at the MRC Clinical Trials Unit at UCL as a trial statistician.

 I hold an MSc in Medical Statistics from the London School of Hygiene and Tropical Medicine, and a BSc in Mathematics from the University of Birmingham.